cmcntsh/exerGitPractice/README.md

 * [ ] Save the file and open a terminal window.
 * [ ] In your terminal window, `cd` to your `myProject` folder.
 * [ ] Run `git init`.
 (Initializes your folder for tracking changes with git.)
 * [ ] Go to your new repository on GitHub and copy the address shown when you click the 'Clone or download' button.
+(Instead it may be the address in the Quick setup window.
+The address should be the same either way.
+It should look something like https://github.com/yourusername/yourrepositoryname.git .)
 * [ ] Run `git remote add origin [Repository URL goes here]`.
 (This stores the address for your GitHub repository with your local repository.)
   * (If you accidentally DID initialize your repository with a README, you must do a `git pull origin master` first - to get the README file on your computer - before you'll be able to push.)